TaherAlabbr/Credit-Card-Fraud-Detection/README.md

 ## Overview

 This project tackles credit card fraud detection using supervised machine learning on a highly imbalanced dataset (\~0.18% fraud cases).
-It builds a complete and modular pipeline that spans data preprocessing, exploratory analysis, feature engineering, and advanced resampling strategies to address imbalance.
+It builds a complete and modular pipeline that spans data preprocessing, exploratory analysis, feature engineering, and advanced resampling strategies to address class imbalance.

+To improve model performance and robustness, multiple resampling techniques—such as random undersampling, SMOTE (Synthetic Minority Oversampling Technique), and a custom KMeans-based undersampling method—were applied selectively with different models.
+We experimented with various classifiers, including logistic regression, random forest, K-Nearest Neighbors (KNN), neural networks, and an ensemble voting classifier, each combined with the resampling technique best suited to its learning characteristics.

+After thorough evaluation using threshold tuning and F1-score optimization on validation data, the best performing model was selected.
+Subsequent feature engineering was then applied specifically to this final model to further enhance its predictive performance and generalization.

-Several models—including logistic regression, random forest, KNN, neural networks, and an ensemble voting classifier—are trained and evaluated using threshold tuning and F1-based validation.
-A custom KMeans-based undersampling method is developed to intelligently reduce the majority class while preserving meaningful structure.
-The entire pipeline is designed for reproducibility, supports command-line configuration, and follows modular, clean coding practices.
+The resulting pipeline is designed for reproducibility, supports command-line configuration, and follows modular, clean coding practices—making it both practical and adaptable for real-world fraud detection scenarios.

 ---